NamLe05/Focus-Husky/USERGUIDELINES.md

 - Stay motivated by with a gamified experience and visual rewards.

 # How to install the software
+To install the software you first need to have VS code downloaded.
+Once you have it installed you need to click clone git repository.
+Now you need to go to out git repository, click the green code button, copy the HTTPS link, and then past it into VS code.
+Once that is done you can run our application in the terminal.

 # How to run the software
 To run Focus Husky: